SiyiP/linked-blog-starter-md/11 HEENT/SFP Anatomy of Neck I+II.md

 	1. pressure in subclavian triangle
 	2. superior to clavicle, inf/anterior to the inferior belly of omohyoid m
 	3. main arterial supply to upper limb
-3. thyroid gland - develops from a downgrowth from a thyroglossal duct
+3. aberrant thyroid tissue = thyroid gland - develops from a downgrowth from a thyroglossal duct
 	1. some ppls thyroid glands fail to move down, having thyroglossal duct, it being below the tongue
 	2. other ppl might drop little dips of tissue, whch might be continuous = a **pyramidal lobe**
 	3. aberrant thyroid tissue = **always superior to the isthmus, where t's supposed to drop down. diff from thyroid overgrowth**
+4. aberrant parathyroid; tumor while its in the mediastinum
+	1. bone breakdown, hgih ca levels
+	2. if in embryological dev, the 3rd brachial pouch continues to migrate together down with the thymus
+	3. will be in the mediastinum- we need good imaging